 An Excel based deposition recipe will be displayed with each column representing a processing step.
 The deposition step will typically be the second to last step and the top row is deposition time in seconds which is the only entry authorized for operator editing.
 The deposition step can also be identified by shutter OPEN parameter in the deposition column.
 See Figure 3.

-Check and edit the time if necessary, based upon your desired thickness and the sputter deposition rate as found in the design a process software on the Nanofab website, then press SAVE button and click yes to overwrite file.
+Check and edit the time if necessary. (based upon your desired thickness and the sputter deposition rate as found in the design a process software on the Nanofab website)

+Then press SAVE button and click yes to overwrite file.

 Note: Additional editing may invalidate the deposition recipe within the master recipe and result in process error or unexpected result.

-Use the close button to close and exit the Excel recipe worksheet and click yes to close all sheets.
+Use the red close button (not the X) to close and exit the Excel recipe worksheet and click yes to overwrite and to close all sheets.

 Repeat the time editing process for a different second thin film layer, if desired.